Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

                 Dragging all arcs(circles)

 AMBITION:
-    - Implement dragging of arcs
     - Implement an arcs(circles) moving in clockwise or counter-clockwise direction relatively to a selected circle by a mouse wheel move.
-	- Move a timeSpent Jlabel to the left and make it gray. (declined, as of now, this label is located on a left-hand corner of screen and grayed)
-	- Make it fullscreen. (implemented)
     - Replace a O(n2) loop that makes all the circles not "excluded" with a list.
+    - Implement dragging of arcs (implemented).
+	- Make it fullscreen (implemented).
-	- Java millisecs for one frame. (implemented)
+	- Java millisecs for one frame (implemented).
+	- Move a timeSpent Jlabel to the left and make it gray (declined, as of now, this label is located on a left-hand corner of screen and grayed).
-	- Add FPS counter. (cannot be done, since app doesn't draw canvas constantly, only when there was a mouse cursor or wheel moved or keyboard key pushed)
+	- Add FPS counter (cannot be done, since app doesn't draw canvas constantly, only when there was a mouse cursor or wheel moved or keyboard key pushed).

 ISSUES:
     - 2022-06-17 Moving frame.dispose() out of if statement breaks toggling full screen mode.
 So code duplication cannot be refactored.